We Are All Connected to This Land

 Atkins has taken oil painting lessons from Barbara Boldt and hand-carved silver jewelry lessons by Master Carver Derek Wilson.
 In 2005, her and her husband Drew Atkins established their home-based business in Fort Langley, Kʼwyʼiʼyʼe Spring Salmon Studio, where they create both traditional and contemporary Coast Salish art, specializing in custom orders.
 They have an art gallery just outside of their home and welcome the public to visit by appointment.

-Her other public artworks in Surrey include Paddling through the Waves of Change and Returning to the River.
-She is currently working on a public artwork at the Museum of Surrey titled The Rivers that Connect Us.
+Her other public artworks in the City of Surrey include Paddling through the Waves of Change, Returning to the River, and The Rivers that Connect Us.